gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

             .. tab-item:: Q1

-                Write a for-loop to find the prime factors of 63 from a list of the first 4 primes.
+                Write a for-loop to scroll the prime factors of 63 from a list of the first 4 primes.

                 .. code-block:: python